erikeldridge/app-quality-cookbook/testability/srp.md

 ### Refactor

+Modify the spaghetti code we created earlier:
-* extract the identifer type resolution
+1. extract the identifer type resolution
-* extract the identifer lookup into separate fn
+1. extract the identifer lookup into separate fn
-* extract the user lookup into a separate fn
+1. extract the user lookup into a separate fn
-* write unit tests for each fn
+1. write unit tests for each fn
-* run unit and integration tests
+1. run unit and integration tests

 ## Reflect